AmpersandTarski/Ampersand/commands.md

           export a data model as plain Ampersand script, for analysing Excel-data.

-* TODO: The following options still have to be impemented as commands:
   * ***--export[=file]*** `pprint`
           export as plain Ampersand script, for round-trip testing of the Ampersand compiler.